code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/13/Teacher.md

 ### <a name="Vocab"></a> 1) Vocabulary
-This lesson has one new and important word:<br/>
+This lesson has two new and important words:<br/>

-- **Boolean** - a type of data with two values: true and false
+- **Boolean** - a type of data with two values: true and false.
-- **Return** - used as a synonym for output of a function
+- **Return** - used as a synonym for output of a function.

 ### <a name="GetStarted"></a> 2) Booleans - True or False?